Psychoanalytic-Electronic-Publishing/PaDS/README.md

 - Complile the solution
 - Open PaDSForGitHub\PaDSTestHarness\bin\Debug\PaDSTestHarness.exe
 - Update the "Primary Connection String" & "Test Data Directory" and click "Compile 1st SQL"
-- The PaDS solution should now run showing the PaDS website, the PEPSecure API & the Federated/OpenAthens pass through page
+- The PaDS solution should now run showing the PaDS website, the PEPSecure API & the Federated/OpenAthens pass through page.
+- Users Test1 to Test9 are available all with password TestUserPassword01.
+User Test6 has full admin rights on PaDSs.

 ### Prerequisites
 You will need the following things properly installed on your computer.